Christopher Zarins

-Family background and education
+Early life and education

 Zarins was born during the Second World War in 1943 in the family of Tukums Lutheran pastor Rihards Zariņš (1913–2006) and English teacher Maria Zarinš.
-In October 1944 he fled to Sweden with his parents and in November 1946 he moved to the United States.
+In October 1944, he fled to Sweden with his parents and in November 1946 he moved to the United States.

-In 1960, he graduated from the Brooklyn Technical High School in New York, in 1964 he graduated from Lehigh University with B.A. in biology.
+In 1960, he graduated from the Brooklyn Technical High School in New York.
+In 1964, he graduated from Lehigh University with B.A. in biology.
 In 1968, he received his Doctor of Medicine (M.D.) degree from Johns Hopkins University in Baltimore.

-From 1968 to 1973 he worked at the Johns Hopkins Hospital, from 1974 to 1979 at the US Navy Medical Center in San Diego.
-From 1976 to 1993 he taught at the University of Chicago, was a vascular surgeon at the Medical Center, in 1982 he became a professor.
+From 1968 to 1973, he worked at the Johns Hopkins Hospital, from 1974 to 1979 at the US Navy Medical Center in San Diego.
+From 1976 to 1993, he taught at the University of Chicago, was a vascular surgeon at the Medical Center, in 1982 he became a professor.
 In 1993, he moved to California where he began working as a vascular surgeon at Stanford University Medical Center.